 - You will address a key issue facing communities, industry and government, and learn how best to develop tourism potential without endangering the surrounding infrastructure and environment.

 - The programme seeks to develop your theoretical knowledge of models and concepts within service management and sustainable tourism, including skills applicable to real world scenarios.

 - Through industry engagement, you will be able to embed learning and development within the dynamic context of tourism related research, practice and policymaking.

 - The programme will introduce you to a range of theories, concepts and methodological approaches across disciplines.

 - Through a critical and reflective approach, you will be able to identify potential opportunities in tourism and manage operations to provide sustainable futures.

-You will take eight core courses and one optional course, followed by a piece of independent work, either in the form of a dissertation or a project.
-Your learning experience will be enhanced through a variety of extra-curricular activities, including seminar programmes, study visits and project orientated internships.
+You will take eight core courses and one optional course, along with a piece of independent work, either in the form of a dissertation or a project.